-Description of the processes used to manage the risk of excessive leverage The Group is not subject to a regulatory minimum in relation to the leverage ratio but do a have a supervisory expectation of 3.25%.
-Monitoring of the leverage ratio remains embedded (a) in internal planning and reporting processes.
+Description of the processes used to manage the risk of excessive leverage (α) The Group is not subject to a regulatory minimum in relation to the leverage ratio but do a have a supervisory expectation of 3.25%.
+Monitoring of the leverage ratio remains embedded in internal planning and reporting processes.
 The leverage ratio is part of the risk appetite framework, is reported in management information provided to the Asset and Liability Committee (ALCo) and is a key consideration in the financial planning process.
 Additionally, the leverage ratio is stress-tested as part of the ICAAP.
-Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers Leverage ratio has increased from 3.8% to 4.0% in 2022.
-This is driven by a £45.6m increase in Tier 1 capital and a £575.0m reduction in leverage exposure. (b) The increase in Tier 1 capital is driven by 2022 profit after tax, decreases in deferred tax assets (~) (reduced capital deduction) partially offset by the regulatory change that intangible assets are now fully deducted from capital.
-The decrease in experience is driven by reduction in corporate expectates the buy, in of the Pank's The decrease in exposure is driven by reduction in corporate exposures, the buy-in of the Bank's PACE defined benefit scheme, partially offset by increased retail secured lending.
+Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers Leverage ratio has increased from 4.0 % to 4.1 % in 2023.
+This is driven by an £8.2m increase in Tier 1 capital and a £4.5m increase in leverage exposure. (b) The increase in Tier 1 capital is driven by the 2023 profit after tax, partially offset by decreases in deferred tax assets (reduced capital deduction) and an increase in the intangible asset regulatory deduction.
+There has been minimal movement in exposure with a decrease in mortgage balances offset by treasury investments.